isabella232/floret/README.md

 * discover subscriptions to other floret services
 * create an admin api for managing pub/sub operations

+### Getting started with Floret
+Use [this guide](docs/getting-started.md) to get up and running with Floret.

 ### Installation
+Make sure you've read the getting started (see above) and your environment is created.
 Floret is a node module, and is installed to your project via npm or similar package manager.

     npm install --save git+ssh://git@stash.acxiom.com:7999/acxm/floret.git#develop